CASp Inspection Benefits For California Businesses

 Not all CASp inspectors offer the same level of expertise or service.
 Here’s why Proactive Access stands out:

-• Experience: Over 1,000 field evaluations for small shops and large corporations.
+• Experience: Our experts have performed well over 1,000 field evaluations for small shops and large corporations.

 • No Conflicts of Interest: We don’t perform construction work, so our reports are unbiased.

-• Fast Response Times: Calls and emails are answered quickly.
+• Fast Response Times: We answer calls and emails quickly.

 • Ongoing Support: We remain a resource even after the inspection is complete.